mongodb/terraform-provider-mongodbatlas/website/docs/r/encryption_at_rest.html.markdown

 }
 ```

-## Example of encryption at rest with azure and a cluster using its encryption at rest
+## Example: Configuring encryption at rest using customer key management in Azure and then creating a cluster

-**NOTE** Since the cluster wants to use the encryption at rest it should wait for `mongodbatlas_encryption_at_rest` to finish first by using implicit dependency of `project_id`(see the example below).
+The configuration of encryption at rest with customer key management, `mongodbatlas_encryption_at_rest`, needs to be completed before a cluster is created in the project.
+Force this wait by using an implicit dependency via `project_id` as shown in the example below.

 ```terraform
 resource "mongodbatlas_encryption_at_rest" "example" {